 Finally, in reply to a request for clarification, the En Banc Panel found that when referring to a hospital's usual and customary charges, the rules are referring to the hospital's own usual and customary charges and not to charges that are an average or median of other hospitals' charges.
-The parties stipulated that Provider charged its usual and customary charges for the items or services at issue.
+Provider charged its usual and customary charges for the particular items or service.